 - Meet in a public space.
-Ideally a space with several buildings and walkways nearby. - Arrive 15 to 30 minutes early.
+Ideally a space with several buildings and walkways nearby.
+Public parks, shopping centers, and walkable areas are good for this. - Arrive 15 to 30 minutes early.
 Drive or walk the general area to look for any people walking around who may look out of place.
 Keep an eye out for groups.
 If you are doing activism later during the meeting, scout the route that you are planning to take, so you know the area.

-- Do not park immediately within view.
+Only very low risk activism should be done at these meetings.
+Restricted to the placement of promotional materials. - Do not park immediately within view.
 If possible, park at a nearby establishment to the one you are meeting the person at.
-Avoid being seen getting out of or into your car by the intermediate. - Ask the intermediate to convey his appearance.
+Avoid being seen getting out of or into your car by the intermediate.

+- Ask the intermediate to convey his appearance on the vetting platform before he arrives on location.
 Examples are what color of shirt, style of jacket, type of hat or sunglasses.
 This way you can see him before he sees you.
 This is essential. - With your accompanying activist, appear innocuous and blend into the surrounding pedestrians or locals.
-Dress, act, and move to blend with your surroundings. - Ask the intermediate to stand, sit, or be generally around a local landmark like the front of a store, fountain, bench, statue, or street corner.
+Dress, act, and move to blend with your surroundings. - Ask the intermediate to stand, sit, or generally be around a local landmark like the front of a store, fountain, bench, statue, or street corner.
 Do not be immediately at this location, but keep it fully within view - Once you have visual confirmation of the intermediate from a distance, send the specific shop, address, or area you are at to him or make your approach directly.